Who We Are

 - Singapore Declaration on Global Standards and Outcomes of a Legal Education

-- Madrid Protocol on the Principles of Evaluation of a Legal Education.
+- Madrid Protocol on the Principles of Evaluation of a Legal Education

-Regional Law Deans’ Forums
+Regional Leadership Forums (Regional Law Deans’ Forums)

 - The Annual Meeting is IALS biggest event where everyone from each region around the world come together once a year to learn from each other followed with the opportunity to collaborate with colleagues from doctrinal study groups.
 Within the Annual Meeting plenary session speakers present innovative approaches and thought-provoking papers, which help advance legal education globally.
 The Annual Meeting is open to all member and non-member law faculty members, students, professionals, judges and other law organizations.
 The Association is engaged in a multiyear endeavor to set standards for a global legal education.

 - The Global Law Deans Forum occur every other year, in which law school leaders from around the world meet to exchange ideas in regards to the region they teach.
 With these efforts we are able to define goals and strategies for global legal education informed by the mission and experiences of all our members.
 The forums are open to both member and non-member Deans and Associate Deans (active and emeritus) from law schools and departments from each region.

 - After adopting the Singapore Declaration and Madrid Protocol, our members have expressed a strong desire to build on these efforts and continue the process of employing these fundamental principles in improving legal education globally.
 Among these initiatives has been the formation of Doctrinal Study Groups.
 These Groups have actively engaged scholars in each field of inquiry enabling them to discuss among themselves, and to inform their colleagues as to a “core” set of knowledge, skill sets and values generally and specifically required to gain masterly of the subject matter.